mk12/sicp/docs/lecture.md

 ### Programs and processes

 - The job of a programmer is to design processes that accomplish particular goals (like finding the square root of a number).
-- He does this by constructing spells (procedures, expressions) which direct a process to accomplish the desired goal.
+- You do this by constructing spells (procedures, expressions) which direct a process to accomplish the desired goal.
-- He must understand the relationship between the particular spells he casts and the process he's trying to control.
+- You must understand the relationship between the particular spells you cast and the process you're trying to control.
-- This lecture aims to establish this connection.
 - How do particular patterns of procedures and expressions cause particular patterns of execution and behaviour in the process?

 ### Kinds of expressions

-So far we have seen three main kinds of expressions:
+So far we've seen three main kinds of expressions:

 - numbers
 - symbols